mcdonnellb/bop-it-online/README.md

   Pull it
   Spin it

-The user had approximately 4/5 few seconds to make the correct choice or they lose the game.
+The user had approximately 4 few seconds to make the correct choice or they lose the game.
 The time decreases the higher the score you attain thus increasing the difficulty of the game, and increasing the chance of human error.
 My interactive site/ game will be built around the same principles of chance.
 The game was renowned for it's use of cheeky slang and comments if you lose - something I want to keep as true to life as possible to make it a thoroughly reminiscint reimagining of the Hasbro 90s classic.
+In the era of fidget spinners I wanted to reimagine a game that brough many hours of enjoyment into my home.

 #### Elements I wish to include:

-* Theme selector - bright and light or dark mode
+* Theme selector/ toggle - bright and light or dark mode
 * Name input field prior to game kick off
+* Interactive Title to incorporate username / include the cheeky element of the Hasbro classic
 * Scoreboard
-* High score dahsboard on main page.
+* High score dahsboard on end game page.

-## My iniital Brainstorm around this Project and idea flow:
+## Project / UI Flow
--User enters usernmae
+* User enters usernmae in text input
 * Message appears - Hi username, please hit start to begin or click here to view the rules.
 * Start Button - count down from 5
 * Onclick the computer selects at random from Bop it, twist it, flick it pull it.
 * The user has 4 seconds to hit the corresponding button
 * If the user hits the wrong button - Game Over displays with the score
 * If the user makes the right choice it adds a point to the score and keeps looping until the user makes a wrong choice
 * After 10 correct selections, the user has 3 seconds to make the right selection
 * After 20 correct seclections, the user has 2 seconds
 * After 30 correct selections the user has 1 second.
 * If user achieves a high score it is saved to the Scoreboard with the username.
+* If user makes wrong choice - end game screen will display.

 #### UX
 ##  External user’s goal:

-    The site’s users want to play an online game that has elements of chance.
+* The site’s users want to play an online game that has elements of chance.
+* The site's users want to be able to easily understand the function of the site.
+* The site users want to be able to easily navigate the site / not requiring many clicks or remembering navigation.
+* The site users want to be able to manipulate the UI to suit thier display preference.

 ##  Site owner's goal:

-    The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.
+* The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.
+* The site's goal is to provide a simple UI that allows user have input into the display of information

 ## Design